ntedgi/Iron-source-full-stack-home-test/README.md

 ## Offensive Words Filter
 Summary:
-- for this task i use [NeutrinoApi](https://www.neutrinoapi.com/api/bad-word-filter/)
-- I use the Free Tier (limited to 50 request per day) of "Bad" Word Filter API
+for this task i use [NeutrinoApi](https://www.neutrinoapi.com/api/bad-word-filter/) I use the Free Tier (limited to 50 request per day) of "Bad" Word Filter API uses variety of NLP techniques because the limit exceed really fast as a fall back I use [web-mech-bad-words](https://github.com/web-mech/badwords) that really on regex close list to change between them change `.env.development` from OFFENSIVE_WORDS_FILTER='webmech' to OFFENSIVE_WORDS_FILTER='neutrino'

 ## Client side